damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 #### Multiple LDAP servers

 GitLab EE can support multiple LDAP servers.
 Simply configure another server in the `gitlab.rb` file within the `ldap_servers` block.
 In the example below we configure a new secondary server with the label **GitLab Secondary AD**.
-This is now shown on the GitLab login screen.
+This is shown on the GitLab login screen.
+Large enterprises often utilize multiple LDAP servers for segregating organizational departments.

 {: .text-center}
 ![Multiple LDAP Servers Login](/images/blogimages/gitlab-ldap/multi_login.gif)